-- your proposal is identified as Accepted development (subject to requirements) in section 5.5 and it DOES NOT meet all the acceptable outcomes of the relevant code.
-Your proposal will then be Code assessable, but only for the outcome/s that are not met; OR - your proposal is identified as Code assessable or - Impact assessable in section 5.5.
+- your proposal is identified as Accepted development (subject to requirements) in section 5.5 and it does not meet all the acceptable outcomes of the relevant code.
+Your proposal will then be Code assessable, but only for the outcomes that are not met; OR - your proposal is identified as Code assessable or Impact assessable in section 5.5 of the planning scheme.

-What if an Overlay applies to my property?
+What if an Overlay applies to my Property?

-Overlays of the planning scheme may influence the category of assessment of a land use.
+Overlays of the Planning Scheme may influence the category of assessment of a land use.
 For example, an overlay may increase the category of assessment from Accepted development to Code assessable.

-The best way to check whether a property is affected by an Overlay is to view the Online Mapping Tool available on Council's website or to talk to one of our planners.
+The best way to check whether a property is affected by an Overlay is to view the ePlan and Mapping available on Council's website or to talk to one of our planners.